Low0000/GUIPokerGoBoom/README.md

 ## How to Use
 1. Download and install the Zulu17 compiler from the provided link.
 2. Open the project in Visual Studio Code.
+3. Add all the .jar file in ./lib/ directory into the VSCode Referenced Library
-3. Compile the Java code using the Zulu17 compiler.
+4. Compile the Java code using the Zulu17 compiler.
-4. Compile Command: ***javac GoBoomGame.java***
+5. Compile Command: ***javac GoBoomGame.java***
-5. Run the compiled code to start the game.
+6. Run the compiled code to start the game.
-6. Run compiled code command: ***java GoBoomGame***
+7. Run compiled code command: ***java GoBoomGame***
-7. Follow the on-screen instructions to play the game.
+8. Follow the on-screen instructions to play the game.

 Enjoy playing Poker Go Boom!